-Eastern Oregon has been Mark's home for nearly 31 years, but his history in the community goes back much farther.
+Eastern Oregon has been Mark's home for over 32 years, but his history in the community goes back much farther.
 Although he grew up in Boring, Oregon, Mark spent his summers as a teenager working on a ranch in Harney County before moving here as a young adult, meeting his wife, and making this community their home.
 He currently owns and operates an alfalfa ranch and custom haying business in Harney County.

 Prior to being elected state representative, Mark served as a Harney County Commissioner where his main priority was to ensure Harney County's ability to sustain local agriculture while looking for additional business opportunities and economic development for the community.
 The use of natural resources, public lands and protecting our way of life has been and still will be his primary focus.